 What You’ll Find Here

 Over the years I have taught every aspect of English you can think of, from grammar and pronunciation and intonation to conversation, essay writing, and presentation skills.
 My teaching style is very student-centered.
-I like to get to know my students and help them access English in ways that make it more fun and interesting.
+I like to get to know my students and help them access English in ways that are relevant and interesting for them.
 These days my university students have had their fill of grammar and vocabulary, but many of them lack confidence and opportunities to practice speaking.

 A lot of what you’ll find here is based on what I teach in my university classes:

 - Greetings: Different Ways to Say Hello in English